angelDova/Fund-Me-App/README.md

 HTML / JAVASCRIPT
-Later on, we will use Nextjs / Reactjs
+Later on, I will use Nextjs / Reactjs